When it comes to branding, consistency is everything.

-Twitter and Snapchat have both kept it simple, each choosing one font to use for pretty much everything:
+Snapchat kept it simple with their typography by choosing one font to use for pretty much everything:

-Funnily enough, Trello has chosen the same typeface as Twitter, but takes it a few steps further by specifying a design hierarchy of font styles and sizes, text colors, and styles for lists and paragraphs:
+Trello takes it a few steps further by specifying a design hierarchy of font styles and sizes, text colors, and styles for lists and paragraphs:

 Depending on your product or business, sometimes it’s necessary to specify different fonts for different platforms. iHeartMedia has left nothing to chance by including options for Android, wearables, Microsoft products, and even autos: